-2. Microcarriers will serve as non-viral delivery vectors for gene therapy.
-Traditionally, gene therapy uses inactive viruses to transport genetic payloads to target cells.
-However, this isn't always safe or efficient.
-Microcarriers made of degradable polymers and silica shells will carry the therapeutic genes to their destination so cells can synthesise essential proteins.
+Microcarriers will serve as non-viral delivery vectors for gene therapy.
+Traditionally, gene therapy uses modified viruses to transport genetic payloads to target cells.
+However, they're not all safe nor efficient.
+Microcarriers made of degradable polymers and silica shells carry the therapeutic genes to their destination so cells can synthesise essential proteins.

-3. Neuralnanorobots will link computers to your brain, allowing for brain-computer interfaces (à la Neuralink) as well as brain-to-brain communication between people.
+Neuralnanorobots will link computers to your brain, allowing for brain-computer interfaces (à la Neuralink) as well as brain-to-brain communication between people.
 Not only will this correct a raft of neurological disorders, but it will change the way we think, work, and play.
-A neuralnanorobotic-mediated BCI could be available within 20-30 years.
+Neuralnanorobotic-mediated BCIs could be available within 20-30 years.